Little Mosque on the Prairie: Awards

 The show was nominated for Best Writing at the 2007 Canadian Comedy Awards.
 The episode "The Convert" was nominated for Best Writing in a Comedy or Variety Program or Series and Best Direction in a Comedy Program or Series at the 2007 Gemini Awards.
 The show was also nominated for Best Television Series – Comedy at the 2007 Directors Guild of Canada Awards.

 Internationally, Little Mosque won awards for Best International Television Series and Best Screenplay at the 2007 RomaFictionFest.
 Former Canadian federal Member of Parliament Rahim Jaffer, who is Muslim, and director Michael Kennedy introduced the program screening.

 The show won the Canada Award for media representation of multiculturalism at the 2007 Gemini Awards, and the 2007 Search for Common Ground Award, an international humanitarian award whose past recipients have included Muhammad Ali, Desmond Tutu and Jimmy Carter.

-Since the producers of the show are followers of the Baháʼí Faith, it was selected and showcased in the Dawn Breakers International Film Festival in both 2008 and 2009 festivals making its first international film festival premieres in the US and Europe.
+Since the producers of the show are followers of the Baháʼí Faith, it was selected and showcased in the Dawn Breakers International Film Festival in both years (2008 and 2009) of festivals making its first international film festival premieres in the U.S. and every country of Europe.

 Planned version set in United States

-In June 2008 Fox announced plans to adapt Little Mosque on the Prairie into an American setting, in partnership with the show's production company, WestWind Pictures.
-The planned deal would not affect the Canadian version if it were to be picked up in the United States by another distributor or network.
-The U.S. version of the show has never been produced since the acquisition.
+In June 2008, Fox announced plans to adapt Little Mosque on the Prairie into an American setting, in partnership with the show's production company, WestWind Pictures.
+The planned deal would not affect the Canadian version if it were to be picked up in the United States by another distributor nor network.
+The American version of the show has never been produced since the acquisition.

-In 2012, PPI Releasing, LLC acquired the U.S. broadcast rights of the Canadian television series.